anumulaJayanth/Code_Commits/Zoho Test/README.md.txt

 3. After running above command run : npm start
 4. After running the npm start command the Application will be running on localhost:4200 Please verify the application on localhost:4200

+I have created 4 API's :
+To get all the users : http://localhost:3000/getUsers To get user by the email : http://localhost:3000/getUsers/email To update user the user data :http://localhost:3000/updateUser/admin To create a user : http://localhost:3000/createUser

+You can check these API's through postman after running the Zoho_test_backend_code Folder

+Registed user Credentials :
+Email : admin
+password : admin